own-pt/delphin-rdf/README.md

 ```bash
 $ pip uninstall delphin-rdf
 ```
-It's advertised to install it using a python virtual environment.
+It's advised to install it using a python virtual environment.